pip-services/pip-services/usage/Configuration.md

 ## <a name="clients"></a> Clients

-The **Deps** section defines configuration of the client dependencies to external microservices.
+The **Clients** section defines configuration of the client dependencies to external microservices.
 However, if microservice doesn't have any dependencies this section should be omitted entirely or kept empty.

 This is an optional section and can be omitted in the configuration.

 ## <a name="controllers"></a> Controllers

-The **Ctrl** section defines configuration of the microservice business logic controller.
+The **Controllers** section defines configuration of the microservice business logic controller.
 Based on the needs of the application, this section gives the ability to replace the standard business logic controller with a custom implementation.